nextflow-io/nf-co2footprint/docs/usage/parameters.md

 The following parameters are currently available:

-- `file`: Name of the TXT carbon footprint report containing the energy consumption, the estimated CO<sub>2</sub> emission and other relevant metrics for each task.
+- `traceFile`: Name of the TXT carbon footprint report containing the energy consumption, the estimated CO<sub>2</sub> emission and other relevant metrics for each task.
 Default: `co2footprint_trace_<timestamp>.txt`.
 - `summaryFile`: Name of the TXT carbon footprint summary file containing the total energy consumption and the total estimated CO<sub>2</sub> emission of the pipeline run.
 Default: `co2footprint_summary_<timestamp>.txt`.